 As a specialist in Industrial / Organizational (I/O) psychology, I have expertise in assessing human behaviour within the context of work.
 I use techniques from psychology as part of the hiring process.
 This means that I can help you to identify the key behaviours that your next hire should excel at – then I can help you to evaluate it during the hiring process.

 In the meantime, if you’re interested in next level Career Coaching or HR Services I invite you to contact me by email, phone, or via direct message on Twitter, Facebook, or LinkedIn.
-Phone and video appointments are available for anyone located outside of Ottawa.
+Phone and video appointments are also available.

 More than career coaching, it’s career psychology®.